Trust & Privacy

 5. Data subject requests (access/erasure):

-• Fulfilled by deleting user-scoped PAT/profile records and applying retention/deletion controls in telemetry and audit systems.
+• Fulfilled by deleting user-scoped PAT/profile/activity records from the configured stores, and applying retention controls in Log Analytics.